• Email

 There are also older methods of preserving that used by today’s rushed society can be unsafe.
 As most of us know, these preserving methods didn’t eradicate the botulism spores as today’s tested procedures do because they just preserved the food.
 A very needed step came when using the end product, and that was a mandatory boil of at least 10 mins to render the food safe to eat and safe from botulism.
 This wasn’t a problem with product that would normally be heated, but some foods aren’t heated before eating, such as high acid foods.
 While it is unlikely they would contain botulism, it IS POSSIBLE if tested times and procedures aren’t followed (however unlikely).
 Today’s methods of heating foods (microwave, and just quickly heating on the stove instead of a boil) and even eating foods cold out of a jar can harbor a unsafe threat.

-This is also a problem if a untested procedure or a older preserving method is given as a “gift”.
+This is also a problem if a untested procedure or a older preserving method is given as a "gift".
 The recipient may have NO knowledge of home canning or home canning safety AT ALL and not know the precautions that need to be taken for a untested or old preserving method and consume the toxins.
 How many people hand someone a lovely gift basket and tell them to make sure they boil the food enclosed for at least 10 mins to render it safe?
-Not many I’m sure.
+Not many I'm sure.
 Or how many hand over a jar of salsa that was hot water-bathed that contains corn and black beans and tell the recipient that it SHOULD have been pressure canned, but my family has eaten it water bathed for years and we all lived?
-Not many I’m sure.
+Not many I'm sure.
 That is why some canners are so outspoken against untested and old preserving methods.
-If YOU choose to do this for yourself, that is YOUR choice.
-It probably isn’t fair to your spouse or children if they don’t know the risks though.
-BUT is definitely not fair to take a gift recipients CHOICE away by not disclosing how the food was processed.

 So this is why PRO CURRENT RECOMMENDATION and PRO CHOICE home canners have so many disputes here, they both feel their home canned foods are safe.
 The ones who use their own recipes and old styles of canning probably have the knowledge to carry it off, maybe someone new to canning or someone with no canning experience would not.
 But people who follow current recommended styles want to make sure that EVERY person is AWARE of the possible dangers.